bastaai/basta-js/README.md

 For the Management API you'll have to supply an Account ID and API Key, you can put them in an `.env` file and the script will pick it up for you.
 Otherwise you'll be prompted for it by the script.

+### Local dev

+todo: add section about using pnpm link (or just make a vite project example/ in this project)

 ## Requirements / Peer dependencies

 - `react` 16.8.0 or higher